Skip to main content

 • how the institution will administer the tests.

-The following six tests have been approved by the Regents for ATB purposes:
+The following tests have been approved by the Regents for ATB Purposes:

-Note: The CELSA test is approved as provided in 34 CFR 668.153(a)(2) as the additional ATB English language proficiency test that must be taken by students whose native language is not English and who are not fluent in English if the academic program includes an English as a Second Language (ESL) component.
+* Note: As provided in 34 CFR 668.153(a)(2), the CELSA test is approved as the additional ATB English language proficiency test that must be taken by students whose native language is not English and who are not fluent in English if the academic program includes an ESL component.

 Annual Certification